 The Children’s Museum of Houston is a popular destination for area families.
-And with permanent exhibits both indoors and outdoors, there’s unique opportunity for fun and engaging hands-on learning.
-At the museum’s EcoStation biologists- and botanists-to-be can experience nature in a whole new way as they make tree rubbings, collect insects or literally dig into the dirt.
+And with permanent exhibits indoors and outdoors, there’s a unique opportunity for fun and engaging hands-on learning.
+At the Museum’s EcoStation, biologists- and botanists-to-be can experience nature in a whole new way as they make tree rubbings, collect insects or dig into the dirt.

-Outdoor excitement also awaits along a rushing fountain where kids can launch boats and other toys.
-Indoors, a Mexican village exhibit puts a new spin on the standard shop-and-learn play space found in most children’s museums, while the bubble factory and simple machine installations are more traditional but still provide enough activity to keep kids busy.
+Outdoor excitement awaits along a rushing fountain where kids can launch boats and other toys.
+Indoors, a Mexican village exhibit puts a new spin on the standard shop-and-learn play space in most children’s museums.
+At the same time, the bubble factory and simple machine installations are more traditional but still provide enough activity to keep kids busy.

-Stay connected with the Children’s Museum of Houston through their interactive web site, Facebook fan page, Flickr and Twitter!
+Please stay connected with the Children’s Museum of Houston through their interactive website, Facebook fan page, Flickr, and Twitter!

 Hours: Tuesday – Saturday: 10 a.m. – 6 p.m.
 Sunday: Noon – 6 p.m.